-For many years, Wings Neck was deemed one of the most important lighthouses on the Atlantic Coast because of the heavy shipping traveling the Cape Cod Canal but, by 1943, newer technology was making the lighthouse obsolete.
+For many years, Wings Neck was deemed one of the most important lighthouses on the Atlantic Coast because of the heavy shipping in the Cape Cod Canal, but by 1943 new technology was making the lighthouse obsolete.
 The property was sold by the government in 1947 to Frank and Irene Flanagan.
-They loved the property with a passion and enjoyed a long retirement there until Irene passed on in 1999.
-The property was completely renovated and is now available for weekly rental year round.
+They loved the property and enjoyed a long retirement until Irene passed on in 1999.

 In 2003, the keeper's cottage was completely renovated and is now available for weekly rentals all year round.

 and open views –